 The staff also approaches customer service with a spirit of "omotenashi" hospitality, and since most employees speak English, stayers should experience no inconveniences.
 Staff proficient in Chinese, Korean, and Spanish are also available.

 15-Minute Boat Ride to Enjoy Seasonal Scenery

-A boat will transport you to the other-worldly environment that is Hoshinoya Kyoto.
-Board the boat at the foot of Togetsu-kyo Bridge and take an approximately 15-minute ride up the Katsura River.
+A boat will transport you to the other-worldly environment that is Hoshinoya.
+Board the boat at the foot of Togetsu-kyo Bridge and take a relaxing 15-minute ride up the Katsura River.